amoraroma/jabberbot/README.md

 # jabberbot

-JabberBot is a Markov-chain chat bot for Telegram that listens for audio messages and reponds to them with its own audio messages.
+JabberBot is a Telegram bot that loads plugins.
+That's about it.
+Check the `plugins/` directory to see some examples.

 ### Install